onebyte2016/printf/README.md

-th readee file print project
+the readee file for print project